Pool Chemistry: Complete Water Balance Guide

 Adding chemicals in the wrong order wastes product and can damage pool surfaces.
 Follow this sequence every time:

 The CPO standard for chemical safety is the AAA rule: Always Add Acid to water, never water to acid.
-This applies whether you are using muriatic acid or any concentrated chemical.
+This applies whether you’re using muriatic acid or any concentrated chemical.
 See CDC guidelines on pool disinfection and the EPA pool chemical safety guide for the underlying safety rationale.

 How often to test your pool chemistry